 The specialist fixes the discovered bug and reassigns it to the tester for the following verification.
 This is exactly retesting.
 Like all other checking types, retesting has its own peculiarities which should be obligatory considered.

 - Automation of retesting test cases is forbidden.

-- At the bottom of the process - reproducing the same scenarios with using the same data but already on a new build.
+- At the bottom of the process - reproducing the same scenarios using the same data but already on a new build.